-- 19.1 The licensee shall not employ or keep in any capacity any person with direct access to children whose child or children are currently removed from his or her custody because of abuse, neglect, or dependency.
-A person who has given up or otherwise lost custody of his or her children for reasons other than abuse, neglect, or dependency shall present documentation to the department regarding the circumstances of this event, so the department can determine whether this individual can work at the agency. - 19.2 The licensee shall not employ or keep in any capacity any person convicted of any offense defined as child sex abuse in 11 Del.C. §8550. - 19.3 The licensee shall ensure a staff member, volunteer, or student intern is not alone with children until the Criminal History Unit completes the results of all background checks, determines eligibility, and approves the staff member. - The licensee shall ensure a staff member provides documentation from a health care provider for the follow-up of known health conditions that pose a direct threat to the health and safety of children and any reasonable accommodations that may be required.
-This documentation shall be provided to OCCL for the purposes of determining whether the health problem might create a significant risk to children. - The licensee shall ensure a staff member diagnosed or treated for mental illness that might create a significant risk of harm to children does not work with children until a health care provider states children are not at risk.
-In cases where a staff member has a mental illness, the licensee shall provide to OCCL documentation from a health care provider that states whether the mental illness might create a significant risk to children. - 19.6 A licensee shall not employ or retain in any capacity any person with direct access to children receiving care or provide services directly to a child or children if: - 19.6.1 Convicted of a prohibited offense, for the time indicated in 31 Del.C. §309; - 19.6.2 Determined ineligible under the Delacare Regulations Background Checks for Child Serving Entities; or - 19.6.3 Active on the Delaware Child Protection Registry for a Level III or Level IV substantiation.
+19.1 The When known, the licensee shall not employ or keep in any capacity any person with direct access to children whose child or children are currently removed from his or her custody because of abuse, neglect, or dependency.
+A person who has given up or otherwise lost custody of his or her children for reasons other than abuse, neglect, or dependency shall present documentation to the department OCCL regarding the circumstances of this event, so the department OCCL can determine whether this individual can work at the agency.

+- 19.2 The licensee shall not employ or keep in any capacity any person convicted of any offense defined as child sex sexual abuse in 11 Del.C. §8550. - 19.3 The licensee shall ensure a staff member, volunteer, or student intern is not alone with children until the Criminal History Unit in the Department of Services for Children, Youth and Their Families completes the results of all background checks, determines eligibility, and approves the staff member. - 19.4 The licensee shall ensure a staff member provides documentation from a health care provider for the follow-up of known health conditions that pose a direct threat to the health and safety of children or others and any reasonable accommodations that may be required.
+This documentation shall be provided to OCCL for the purposes of determining whether the health problem might create condition creates a significant risk to children. - 19.5 The licensee shall ensure a staff member diagnosed or treated for a mental illness that might create a significant risk of harm to children does not work with children until the staff member provides documentation from a health care provider states stating children are not at significant risk of harm and whether any reasonable accommodations are required.
+In cases where a staff member has a mental illness, the The licensee shall provide to OCCL documentation from a copy of the health care provider that states whether the mental illness might create a significant risk to children documentation. - 19.6 A licensee shall not employ or retain in any capacity any person with direct access to children receiving care or provide services directly to a child or children if: - 19.6.1 Convicted of a prohibited offense, for the time indicated in 31 Del.C. §309; - 19.6.2 Determined ineligible under the Delacare DELACARE Regulations Background Checks for Child Serving Entities; or - 19.6.3 Active on the Delaware Child Protection Registry for a Level III or Level IV substantiation. - 19.7 In cases where a person is determined ineligible or prohibited under the DELACARE Regulations-Background Checks for Child Serving Entities, the person is entitled to an administrative review for reconsideration.
+The licensee and the person shall be bound by the final decision of the administrative review, which is made by the person conducting the review.